 More than 50 customerized versions of the BiSerial family and counting.
 IP-BiSerial-VI, PMC-BiSerial-VI, PC104p-BiSerial-VI, PCIe-BiSerialDb37, and PMC-BiSerial-6T20 are recommended for new designs.

 The hardware has been used to interface with a wide variety of equipment.
 What do you need to communicate with?
 Control?
 Capture data from?
-Please see the bottom of this page and other BiSerial implementations for descriptions and manuals for our customerized versions.
-We have been doing custom versions of the BiSerial since 1998 when the IP version first came out.
-We will be doing custom versions in the future with the next generation parts and features.
+Please see the tabs for current and previous portable BiSerial implementations.
+Descriptions and manuals available.
+We have been doing custom versions of the BiSerial since 1998 when the IP version was released.

 A new custom version can be implemented in a very reasonable time.
-Typically 2-3 weeks of design time for a medium sized project including the new VHDL set, Windows® or Linux or VxWorks driver, reference software package, and documentation.
-Examples of the designs performed to date are listed toward the bottom of this page and pages for previous versions of BiSerial.
-Click
+Typically 2-3 weeks of design time for a medium sized project including the new VHDL set, Windows® or Linux driver, reference software package, and documentation.
+Examples of the designs performed to date are listed .
+Please use the tabs to see the current and previous versions of BiSerial.

 We can be rapid with our response because the designs are structured to allow channels to be moved in and out to create new design sets.
 Most designs have a fairly large component of reused "known good" VHDL that we can pull from allowing us to focus on the new functions required for your implementation.
 You are getting the benefit of many man-years of design and test time with each new version created.